beefyfinance/beefy-v2/src/features/data/README.md

 # WEIRD STUFF / QUESTIONS

+- Why not use https://api.beefy.finance/vaults and https://api.beefy.finance/boosts?
+- why is there an api.beefy.finance and a data.beefy.finance?

+# ANSWERED

 - why is there a token.isGovVault in the balance.tsx action?
+  When fetching the balance for the govVault, since it resembles a boost and doesn't, we must also fetch the rewards for it So as to know how much pending rewards we have to be claimed this isn't a pretty design by any means and can be rethought
-- what is the gov vault pool address?
+- what is the gov vault pool address? can be removed, same as contractAddress
-- what are allowances used for?
+- what are allowances used for? ui uses it to tell user if he needs to allow more token